 It’s tough keeping track of all of your money and investing accounts.

-It’s not impossible, for sure, but it can be a pain switching between accounts to see exactly what you are invested in for which account.
+It’s not impossible to track everything, for sure, but it can be a pain switching between accounts to see exactly what you are invested in for which account.

 Wouldn’t it be great if you had one place that can give you a snapshot of your money?